 we'll be living in the garden, for the house will not exist.

-Stuart Mc Lean's The Vinyl Cafe story "Odd Jobs."
-Dave decides to install an extra electrical outlet in the kitchen and several of his neighbours drop by to help.
+- Stuart Mc Lean's The Vinyl Cafe story "Odd Jobs."
+Dave decides to install an extra electrical outlet in the kitchen and several of his neighbors drop by to help.
 By the end of the day, there's been an electrical fire, there are several big holes in the walls, one wall has been torn down entirely, and the electricity is cut off.

 Live Action TV